open-estuary/estuary/doc/Grub_Manual.4All.md

 <h2 id="4">FAQ</h2>

-If you want to modify grub.cfg command line temporarily. please enter "E" key and you will face the "backspace" key not woking properly problem.
+If you want to modify grub.cfg command line temporarily.
+Type "E" key into grub modification menu.
+You will face problem that the "backspace" key not woking properly.

 You can fix backspace issue by changing terminal emulator's configuration.